kasai-mitsuru/oreore-web-server/README.md

 Please Access
 `http://localhost:8001/bbs`

-DB is in memory yet, so data is flushed if you rerun server.
+DB is in memory yet, so data is flushed if you stop/rerun server.

 ## Caution
 Exceptions are ignored.